StrawberryChocolateFudge/NFTwithRicardian/README.md

 This is an example to explain how to use an NFT with a Ricardian contract that is deployed from ricardian fabric.

-The contracts/MyCollectible.sol file shows the most simple method, without using access control.
+The **contracts/MyCollectible.sol** file shows the most simple way to create an NFT with a Ricardian, without using access control or having any custom functions..

-The example uses 2 dependencies, the NFT contract is created with @openzeppelin/contracts, the ricardian is added via @ricardianfabric/simpleterms.
+The example uses 2 dependencies, the NFT contract is created with [@openzeppelin/contracts](https://www.npmjs.com/package/@openzeppelin/contracts), the ricardian is added via [@ricardianfabric/simpleterms](https://www.npmjs.com/package/@ricardianfabric/simpleterms).

-All it takes to add a ricardian to an NFT is to inherit the simple terms.
+You can create the NFT and add the functions for the terms using inheritance.

         contract MyCollectible is ERC721, SimpleTerms